Benefits of support groups

 • Improve your understanding which helps manage your expectations.

 • Can provide emotional support.
-Support groups do not replace therapy.

 • Is there a facilitator or moderator?